 Can AI be 100% trusted in today’s date?

-No, AI cannot be 100% trusted in today’s date.
 While AI systems excel at specific tasks like data processing and pattern recognition, they remain limited by training data biases, occasional hallucinations, and inability to understand context like humans.
-Complete trust in AI would be dangerous for critical decisions requiring ethical judgment, creative problem-solving, or nuanced understanding of complex situations.

 What does it mean for AI to be trustworthy in today’s context?

-Trust in AI differs fundamentally from trust in traditional technology.
-When your calculator gives you the same result for 2+2 every time, that’s predictable reliability.
 AI systems, however, work with probabilities and learned patterns, making their outputs less predictable and sometimes surprising even to their creators.

 The challenge lies in balancing these factors.
-An AI system might be highly reliable for certain tasks but completely opaque in its decision-making process.
+An AI system might be highly reliable for certain tasks but completely opaque in its decision making process.
 This creates a trust paradox where the system works well but you can’t understand why, making it difficult to predict when it might fail.

 What are the main limitations that prevent AI from being 100% reliable?